Early Detection & Screening

 - Plan to schedule about 35 to 40 minutes for your mammogram.

-- Once you arrive at the facility, you will be asked to fill out some paperwork, including details about your medical history and your families’ medical history.
+- Once you arrive at the facility, you will be asked to fill out some paperwork, including details about your medical history and your family’s medical history.

-- A mammogram screening requires that you be undressed from the waist up.
+- A mammogram screening requires that you be undressed from the waist up so you should wear a two-piece outfit that day.
 You will be provided a gown to wear during the screening.

-- During the exam, each breast is rested on a flat surface that contains a X-ray plate.
-The technician then uses a device called a compressor to help flatten the breast tissue in order to get good and clear images.
+- During the exam, each breast is positioned on the flat surface of the mammography unit.
+The technologist then uses the appropriate compression to secure your breast and help flatten the breast tissue in order to get good and clear images.

 - If images are unclear or if something looks suspicious further testing will be required.